-Set the User account user and (optional) password (minimum 8 character for password): User account can only read data.
-It cannot make any changes.
-User and password are CASE SENSITIVE.
+user and (optional) paser for password): ad data.
+It cannot make any ord are CASE SENSITIVE.

 STEP 2 (Optional) - Residential wireless network connection.

 The inverter WLAN board can operate in two different operating modes: "Station Mode" or "Access Point Mode" (also known as "AP Mode")